rOY369/Docs/work/IoT/database_reconnect_feature.md

 - Suppose the local db crashes
 	- In cases where same object is used in both threads, reconnect could take place through the same object from 2 different occurrences at the same time.
 	- The same job with the same outcome could run twice or multiple times in a parallel fashion.
 This is some extra redundant processing.
 - Also even if the database connection is stable, the same task of whether there is a need to reconnect happens every time a database function is called.
+This seems like a minute unnecessary processing/ram we could save by exploring other alternatives/design to tackle the problem.

 ### Increase in Database functions execution time

 - In the current software architecture of applicationcontainer, the execution time of database functions depends on the time it takes for the local database/nas database to execute the respective query.
 - We already know if there is a lag from the database side(local or nas), the applicationcontainer  suffers in data, commands and recipe reliability.
-- If we go with this
+- If we go with the above approach,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk4MjYwMjkyNiwxODgyNjM0OTMyXX0=
+eyJoaXN0b3J5IjpbMTA4MDIwNDI5OCwxODgyNjM0OTMyXX0=
 -->